Aile0n/calendar-java/README.md

 - Neuer Termin: create a new event
 - Importieren (ICS/VCS): import events from .ics or .vcs
 - Exportieren (ICS/VCS): export current events to .ics or .vcs
+- Abonnieren (ICS-Feed): subscribe to an online calendar feed (URL to .ics) with periodic refresh

 ## Configuration